matrix-org/matrix-spec-proposals/proposals/4171-service-members.md

 for bots to show up in the name than it is for real users to be hidden from the name.

+While the use case in this MSC is primarily for DMs and small groups, an inverted user list would completely prevent using the same event in larger rooms, as the list would need to be updated on every join/leave.
+A list of bots could be used for other purposes even in big rooms.

 ### Canonical DMs
 The use cases of this proposal would be solved by canonical DMs.
 For example, [MSC2199] defines "unimportant" users which would be excluded from room name